 Knowing how to clean and store garden lettuce is more important than one might think.
 No one wants to eat dirty or sandy lettuce, but no one wants to wind up sick either.
-If you don’t wash garden lettuce appropriately, this is certain to happen.
+If you don’t wash garden lettuce appropriately, this is possible.
 Likewise, when it comes to storing lettuce, the same can be true.
-Improper storage can also lead harboring of bacteria, which can make you extremely sick.
+Improper storage can also harbor bacteria that can make you extremely sick.

 How to Clean Lettuce

-Cleaning lettuce is not difficult.
+Cleaning lettuce isn’t difficult.
 There are several ways to wash garden lettuce.
 Some people prefer to simply rinse lettuce under running water, plucking off each outer leaf layer and gently rubbing them clean with their hands.

-Still others go even further, placing the bowl in the refrigerator overnight after adding a couple teaspoons of sugar to the water, which is supposed to help keep the lettuce crispier.
+Still others go even further, placing the bowl in the refrigerator overnight after adding a couple teaspoons of sugar to the water, which may keep lettuce crispier.

 Whichever of these methods you choose, always make certain that there is no visible dirt on the leaves prior to draining.
 Shake the water from the leaves and place them on paper towels to dry thoroughly.
 You might even consider using another paper towel to blot them dry.